Cinematic style of S. S. Rajamouli: Crew

 Rajamouli frequently collaborates with a set of crew members and technicians.
-Kotagiri Venkateswara Rao, under whom he started his film career as an assistant, has edited all of his films except RRR which was cut by A. Sreekar Prasad.
+Kotagiri Venkateswara Rao, under whom he started his film career as an assistant, has edited all of his films except for RRR, which was edited by A. Sreekar Prasad.
 K. K. Senthil Kumar served as the cinematographer on eight of his films.
-Among art directors or production designers, he worked with Anand Sai for Simhadri, Sye, and Yamadonga; S. Ravinder worked for five of his films till Eega; and Sabu Cyril worked for Baahubali series and RRR.
+Among art directors or production designers, he worked with Anand Sai for Simhadri, Sye, and Yamadonga; S. Ravinder worked with him in five of his films till Eega; the acclaimed Sabu Cyril worked with him on the Baahubali duology and RRR.
 M. Ratnam worked as a dialogue writer for all six of Rajamouli's films starting from Simhadri till Magadheera.
-Among action choreographers, he collaborated with Peter Hein in five films — Student No.1, Chatrapathi, Magadheera, Maryada Ramanna, and Baahubali: The Beginning; Ram-Lakshman worked with him in three films — Sye, Vikramarkudu, and Magadheera; Vijayan worked as the stunt co-ordinator for Simhadri and Sye; King Solomon worked as the action choreographer for all his films starting with Eega; Lee Whittaker worked as an action director / stunt coordinator for both the Baahubali films.
+Among action choreographers, he collaborated with Peter Hein in five films — Student No.1, Chatrapathi, Magadheera, Maryada Ramanna, and Baahubali: The Beginning; Ram-Lakshman worked with him in three films — Sye, Vikramarkudu, and Magadheera; King Solomon worked as the action choreographer for Baahubali and RRR; Lee Whittaker worked as an action director / stunt coordinator for both the Baahubali films.

 R. C. Kamalakannan served as the visual effects supervisor for five of his films — Yamadonga, Magadheera, Maryada Ramanna, Eega, and Baahubali 2: The Conclusion.
 V. Srinivas Mohan worked as the visual effects supervisor for Baahubali: The Beginning, and RRR.
 Iranian citizen Adel Adili, who previously worked on Yamadonga, Englishman Pete Draper, and R. C. Kamalakannan founded Makuta VFX based out of Hyderabad.
 Makuta has extensively collaborated with Rajamouli in all his films from Magadheera till RRR.
-Rajamouli also came on as a director of Makuta on paper for two years initially to get them a footprint in the film industry.

 K. Raghavendra Rao produced his debut film Student No: 1 and presented the Baahubali films.
 Cherry (Chiranjeevi Pedamallu) was the executive producer for Chatrapathi, Vikramarkudu and later produced Yamadonga.
 B. V. S. N. Prasad produced Chatrapathi and was the executive producer for Magadheera.
-Shobu Yarlagadda and Prasad Devineni produced Maryada Ramanna and Baahubali films.
+Shobu Yarlagadda and Prasad Devineni produced Maryada Ramanna and the Baahubali duology.
+Sai Korrapati and Prasad V. Potluri produced his Eega; D. V. V. Danayya produced his magnum opus, RRR.

 Rajamouli regularly collaborates with many members of his extended family.
 His cousin M. M. Keeravani has worked as the music composer for all of his films.
 His father Vijayendra Prasad provided the story for nine of his films.
-His wife Rama Rajamouli worked as a costume designer or stylist for all of his films starting from Sye.
-His sister-in-law M. M. Srivalli, wife of Keeravani, served as a Line Producer on four of his films and also worked as a Publicity Manager for Yamadonga.
+His wife, Rama Rajamouli, worked as a costume designer or stylist for all of his films starting from Sye.
+His sister-in-law M. M. Srivalli, wife of Keeravani, served as a Line Producer on four of his films.
 His cousin S. S. Kanchi collaborated with him on four films in the writing department including as a story writer for Maryada Ramanna.